 The program utilizes the LaunchPad® software that uses the Business Model Canvas tool created by Alexander Osterwalder for discovering repeatable, scalable business models.
 The platform enables teams to map their business model assumptions and run experiments to gather and share key evidence in real time with team members, mentors, and the instructors to make collaboration easy.
 A powerful and unique combination of « learning » and « doing » and « learning by doing » will be used.
 Program participants learning will happen not only during the weekly group classes but also through the use of the platform with integrated course videos and through the support of an assigned mentor to the team.
 The « doing » part for participants will be carrying out tasks in the marketplace/real-world and revolved around learning from their potential customers and partners.

 It is also a cohort-based program with a flipped classroom setting in order to maximize peer-to-peer learning via student discussion moderated by the co-instructors and mentors present.
-We expect to select up to 6 teams for this Fall cohort.
+We expect to select up to 6 teams for this Spring cohort.
 I-to-I uses in-class methodology developed to promote student discussion and learning in lectures where the content coverage is moved outside the classroom.

 - Teams of 2-4 members can apply.